Humshakals: Cast

+Production

 Filming

 The shooting of the film commenced on 24 September 2013 in London.
-The team shot in Mauritius for the final part of the film starting on February 22, 2014.
+The team shot in Mauritius for the final part of the film starting on 22 February 2014.
 Two songs and other sequences were shot at the La Plantation Resort & Spa, Le Méridien, Intercontinental Resort, Bagatelle Mall of Mauritius and the Northern Beaches, with Mauritian extras also having participated in the shooting.

-After the film’s release and subsequent poor critical response, Saif Ali Khan told the press that "The film didn't have a script as such, it was all there in Sajid's mind."
+After the film's release and subsequent poor critical response, Saif Ali Khan told the press that "The film didn't have a script as such, it was all there in Sajid's mind."

 Soundtrack

 The soundtrack of Humshakals is composed by Himesh Reshammiya and lyrics are written by Mayur Puri, Sameer and Shabbir Ahmed.
 The first single of the film was "Caller Tune", by Neeraj Shridhar and Neeti Mohan.
-The soundtrack was released on 26 May 2014.
+The soundtrack was released on 26 May 2014, where it was successful especially "Caller Tune" and "Piya Ke Bazaar Mein".